tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - Scan the entire table and then filter out data
 - Returns up to 1 MB of data - use pagination to keep on reading
 - Consumers a lot of RCU
 - Limit impact using Limit or reduce the size of the result and pause
 - For faster performance, use parallel scans :
   - Multiple instances scan multiple partitions at the same time
   - Increases the throughput and RCU consumed
   - Limit the impact of parallel scans just like you would for Scans
 - Can use a ProjectionExpression + FilterExpression (no change to RCU)

 ### LSI & GSI

 #### Local Secondary Index (LSI)
 - Alternate range key for your table, local to the hash key
 - Up yo five local secondary indexes per table
 - The sort key consists of exactly one scalar attribute
 - The attribute that you choose must be a scalar string, number of binary
 - LSI must be defined at table creation

 #### Global Secondary Indes (GSI)

 - Used to speed up queries on non-key attributes
 - Consists of partition key and optional sort key
 - The index created is a new "table" and we can project attributes on it
   - the partition key and sort key of the original table are always projected (keys_only)
   - can specifiy extra attributes to project (INCLUDE)
   - can use all attributes from main table (ALL)
 - we must define RCU / WCU for the index
 - we can modify GSI after table creation (not LSI)

 ### DynamoDB - DAX

 - it's dynamodb accelerator
 - secure (encryption at rest with KMS, VPC, IAM, CloudTrail..)
 - Multi AZ (3 node minimum recommended for production)
 - Up to 10 node in the cluster
 - 5 minutes TTL for cache by default
 - Micro second latency for cached reads & queries
 - Seamless cache for DynamoDB, no application re-write

 ### DynamoDB - Streams

 - Changes in dynamo (create, update, delete) can be stored in a DynamoDB Stream
 - the stream can be read by aws lambda and then we can do :
   - react to changes in real time (welcome message to new users)
   - create derivative tables / views
   - insert into elasticsearch
 - can implement Cross Region Replication using Streams
 - Stream has 24 hours of data retention
 - Configurable batch size (up to 1000 rows, 6 MB)

 #### DynamoDB Steams - Kinesis Adapter

 - you can use kinesis KCL to consumer from dynamodb streams
 - need to add "Kinesis Adapter" library
 - the interface and programming is exactly the same as kinesis streams
 - alternative to use aws lambda

 ### DynamoDB TTL

 - automatically delete an item after an expiry date /time
 - provided with no extra cost, no WCU or RCU are used
 - a background task operated by dyanmodb itself
 - helps reduce storage and manage the table size over time
 - heps adhere to regulatory norms
 - ttl is enabled per row (you define a ttl column and add a date there)
 - typically delete expired items with 46 hours of expiration
 - deleted items due to TTL are also deleted in GSI / LSI
 - Streams can help recover expired items

 ### DynamoDB - Security and other features

 - Security :
   - VPC endpoints available to access DynamoDB without internet
   - Acces controlled by IAM
   - encryption at rest using KMS
   - encryption ins transit using ssl/tls
 - Backup and restore feature available
   - point in time restore like RDS
   - no performance impact
 - Global Tables
   - multi region, fully replciated, high performance
 - DMS can be used to migrate to dynamoDB
 - you can launch a local dynamodb on your computer for development purposes

 ### Elasticahe

  - dont come often in exam
  - managed redis or memecached
  - in memory db with high performance and low latency

+# 3 - Processing

+## AWS Lambda

+- a way to run code snippets "in the cloud"
+  - serverless
+  - continuous scaling
+- often used to process data as it's moved around
+- main uses of lambda :
+  - real time file processing
+  - real time stream Processing
+  - ETL
+  - Cron replacement
+  - Process AWS events

+- Lambda Triggers :
+  - S3, Kinesis (steams & firehose), dynamodb, sns, sqs
+   config, iot button, lex,cloudwatch, api gateway, cloudfront cloudformation, cognito, codecommit

+- Lambda Languages :
+  - Node JS, Python, Java, C#, Go, Powershell, Ruby

+### Lambda and Elasticsearch Services

+### Lambda and Data Pipeline

+### Lambda and Redshift

+### Lambda and Kinesis